sanjay-azad/home/index.md

 nav_order: 1
 ---

-# Humans - Spirituality & the AI
+# Humans - Spirituality & AI

 There are two polarities of our existence - *Randomness* and *Structure*.

 Randomness is a concept of free will, intution, openness, and anything coming out the pure chaos of the universe.
 The possibilities are endless here - non-deterministic but infinite.

-Whereas, the structure concept is about something that we have made deterministic - either through our understanding of the subject or by putting it into categories, classes or walls.
+Whereas, the structure concept is about something that we have made deterministic - either through our understanding of the subject or by putting it into categories, classes or boundaries.
 The possibilities are definite here - conclusive but limited.

 When we start to know something, we generally begin with the structure - the classes & categories, and gradually move into the unexplored territories of the randomness as we become professional.
 A researcher dwells into the randomness and the nursery kids play in the structure.